RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_data_using_google_sheets.rst

 Thinking About Starting Your Business
 ---------------------------------------

-This case study utilizes the `Starting a Business <../_static/Starting_a_Business_2019.csv>`_ data set obtained from the Doing Business-World Bank website.
-The dataset contains indicators from over 190 countries that measure the relative ease of starting a business in those countries.
+This case study utilizes the `starting a business <../_static/Start_a_Business_2019.csv>`_ data set obtained from the Doing Business-World Bank website.
+The data set contains indicators from over 190 countries that measure the relative ease of starting a business in those countries.
 The data set looks at two limited liability companies in various regions and countries around the world.

-Each country in the dataset measures things such as the minimum amount of capital investment an entrepreneur must have to start a business, and the number of procedures that must be completed to register the business, and more that we will look at throughout this case study.
+Each country in the data set measures things such as the minimum amount of capital investment an entrepreneur must have to start a business, and the number of procedures that must be completed to register the business, and more that we will look at throughout this case study.

 The ease of starting a business for each country is measured on a scale of 0-100.
 A score of zero represents the country with the lowest performance, and 100 represents the country with the highest performance.

 Below are definitions of the indicators found in the data set.